YuChuang1205/SIRST-dataset-MLCL-Net-version/README.md

 #### We unified the data set for easy and rigorous experimental comparison.
 The test set is allocated to 96 samples, and the uniform size of the images input to the network is 512 × 512 pixels.

-#### This dataset can be directly dropped into our public MLCL-Net code [[link](https://github.com/YuChuang1205/MLCL-Net)] for running and testing.
+#### This dataset can be dropped into our public MLCL-Net code [[link](https://github.com/YuChuang1205/MLCL-Net)] for running and testing.
 It can help you get started quickly.

 #### It is worth noting that we infer from the public ALCNet code that the division of training samples and test samples is exactly the same as that of ALCNet.